junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 3. Confirm all documentation is updated
 4. Create a pull request to merge the phase branch into the main branch
 5. Move on to the next phase

+## The Standard Implementation Cycle

+The implementation cycle defined in `hld/phase-implementation-cycle-v1.0.md` must be followed for each task in order:

+1. **Setup New Implementation / Functionality Locally**
+   - Use the existing virtual environment
+   - Implement new features according to the phase requirements
+   - Follow the architecture and design patterns established in the roadmap
+   - Ensure code quality and adherence to project standards

+2. **Create and Run Local Tests**
+   - Develop comprehensive test cases for the new functionality
+   - Run tests in the local environment
+   - Log test results in the appropriate phase testing folder
+   - Debug and fix any issues until all tests pass
+   - Only proceed when all functionality is working correctly

+3. **Update Documentation**
+   - Update progress information in roadmap and phase docs
+   - Use green emoji ticks ✅ to highlight completed items
+   - Update any relevant diagrams to reflect the current state
+   - Document any challenges encountered and their solutions
+   - Note any deviations from the original plan and their justification

+4. **Commit Changes to Git Repository**
+   - For Phase 1: Create a new git repository if not already done
+   - For subsequent phases: Branch off main branch with phase name
+   - Follow proper commit message conventions
+   - Include appropriate documentation updates in commits

+5. **Deploy to AWS**
+   - Use CDK to deploy new functionality to AWS
+   - Consider using CDK diff or other quick redeploy tools for incremental updates
+   - Ensure all necessary AWS resources are properly configured
+   - Verify deployment was successful

+6. **Create and Run AWS Tests**
+   - Develop test cases specific to the AWS environment
+   - Run tests against the deployed infrastructure
+   - Log test results in the appropriate phase testing folder
+   - Debug and fix any issues until all tests pass
+   - Only proceed when all functionality is working correctly in AWS

+7. **Update AWS Documentation**
+   - Update progress information in roadmap, phase, and AWS docs
+   - Use green emoji ticks ✅ to highlight completed items
+   - Update any relevant AWS diagrams to reflect the current state
+   - Document any AWS-specific challenges encountered and their solutions
+   - Note any deviations from the original deployment plan

+8. **Commit Final Changes**
+   - Commit all final changes to the git repository on the relevant phase branch
+   - Include updated documentation and test results
+   - Consider creating a pull request for merging into the main branch when the phase is complete

 ## Documentation Maintenance